datduong/RECOV/README.md

 R CMD BATCH --no-save --no-restore "--args /u/home/d/datduong/ENSG00000196549.6.beta.txt /u/home/d/datduong/ENSG00000196549.6.output.txt 10" /u/home/d/datduong/fitLlh1Gene4github.R /u/home/d/datduong/log.txt
 ```

 The entry "10" in the args above splits the SNPs into 10 segments.
-When estimating a SNP in segment 1, we use the SNPs in the other 9 segments to estimate a rough form of the covariance in the likelihood.
+When fitting the likelihood at a SNP in segment 1, we use the SNPs in the other 9 segments to estimate a rough form of the covariance in the likelihood.